gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shadows.md

 So first off there is more than one way to draw shadows.
 Every way has it's tradeoffs.
-The most common way to draw shadows is to use shadow maps
+The most common way to draw shadows is to use shadow maps.

 Shadow maps work by combining the techniques from all the prerequisite articles above.